basilhendroff/truenas-iocage-rslsync/README.md

 This script will work with FreeNAS 11.3, and it should also work with TrueNAS CORE 12.0.
 Due to the EOL status of FreeBSD 11.2, it is unlikely to work reliably with earlier releases of FreeNAS.

 ## Usage
-Users often have a requirement to do a selective backup of data from their mobile and notebook devices over the internet.
-Resilio Sync on FreeNAS addresses many of the concerns of cloud based file synchronisation services relating to file storage limits, privacy, cost and performance.
+Users wil use cloud-based services such as Google Drive, Microsoft OneDrive, Apple iCloud amd DropBox to name a few, to do a selective backup of data from their mobile and notebook devices over the internet.
+The appeal of Resilio Sync on FreeNAS is that it addresses many of the concerns of cloud based file synchronisation services relating to file storage limits, photo and video compression, privacy, cost and performance.

-Examples of use include:
-1. Backup of photos and videos from Android (4 or later) and iOS (8 or later) smartphones and tablets.
-2. Backup of local folders such as Documents, Music, Pictures and Video on Linux, OS X (10.8 or later) and Windows (7 or later) laptops and desktops.

-Resilio Sync is a cross-platform P2P file syncronisation tool that encrypts files during file transfer.
-The only file transfer requirement is local network or internet connectivity.

 ### Prerequisites